surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 ## The Effect List

-Each of these effects is described in more detail in the [Surge XT manual](../manual-xt/).
+Each of these effects is described in more detail in the [Surge XT manual](../manual-xt/#effects-1).

 <p align="center">
 <img src="./images/chorus.PNG" width = "200" alt="chorus Module">
 </p>

-* Reverbs
+* Reverb/Delay
    * **Reverb1**: A digital reverb, good for short gated type sounds, a bit odd in long tails
    * **Reverb2**: A more lush reverb, good for spatial or ambient sounds
    * **Spring Reverb**: A detailed model of a spring reverb, including knock and chaos effects.
 Can be CPU intensive.
+*  **Delay**: A Digital Delay, strictly monophonic but supports delays up to 10 seconds and includes tempo-sync without a block latency delay.
 * Modulation Effects
    * **Phaser**: A digital phaser with many options to control the filter network
    * **Flanger**: A flanger with some advanced feedback and tuning options